-Assist with school supplies distribution to classrooms in August 2022.
-The date is tentatively set for Friday, August 19th, 2022.
+Assist with school supplies distribution to classrooms in August 2024.
 As a member of this committee, you should expect to spend one morning delivering supplies to the appropriate classrooms and applying labels on each kit.
 People who are organized, willing to lift boxes and carry supplies are best suited for this committee.
 Kids who are able to assist with these responsibilities are typically allowed to join.

 Spirit Wear & Swag Chairs (3)